Student Guide to Cost of Living in Bristol

 Tuition fees are typically the biggest costs when it comes to moving to a new city for university.

-There are two Universities in Bristol ,the University of Bristol and University of West England.
+There are two universities in Bristol: the University of Bristol and the University of the West of England (UWE Bristol).

 Is it expensive to live in Bristol?

 Bristol is known to be one of the most expensive cities for students living outside of London.
-While this must sound scary to prospective students, rest assured knowing that there are plenty of ways through which you can reduce the cost of living in Bristol as a student and live a fulfilling university life.
+While this must sound daunting to prospective students, rest assured that there are plenty of ways to reduce the cost of living in Bristol and live a fulfilling university life.

 Is Bristol cheaper than Manchester?

-According to Expatistan , cost of living in Manchester is 8 percent cheaper than Bristol when considering factors like housing , food transport and more.
+According to Expatistan, the cost of living in Manchester is around 8% cheaper than Bristol when considering factors like housing, food, transport, and more.

 How much does it cost to live as a student in Bristol?